 Continue to come and go and praise her when you’re out of her sight.
 Make a big deal out of how good she is and drop by her crate often to drop treats in for her.

-Gradually, extend your puppy’s lockdown time without you around.
+If your puppy will go in her crate willingly and stay without crying, you can extend your puppy’s crate time without you around.
 Here’s a good schedule for extending lockdowns:

 - 1 minute